-In May 2017, the Museum will open the Fort Ville-Marie pavilion in Old Montréal and make the birthplace of Montréal accessible to the public.
+In May 2017, the Museum is opening the Fort Ville-Marie - Quebecor Pavilion in Old Montréal and makes the birthplace of Montréal accessible to the public.
 The site is a truly significant location: the first French settlement built in 1642 and administrative centre of the colony founded by Paul de Chomedey de Maisonneuve and Jeanne Mance subsequently occupied by the governor of New France, Louis-Hector de Callière, who built his residence on the spot.

-Again in 2017, the Museum will restore the Collector Sewer, the first of its kind to be built in Canada and will connect the fort Ville-Marie pavilion to the main building underground.
-Built in 1832 and 1838, this masterpiece of civil engineering is unique in North America and will become the main artery of the Montréal Archaeology and History Complex.
+Again for 2017, the Museum has restored the Collector Sewer, the first of its kind to be built in Canada and will connect the fort Ville-Marie pavilion to the main building underground.
+Built in 1832 and 1838, this masterpiece of civil engineering is unique in North America and has become the main artery of the Montréal Archaeology and History Complex.

 Thanks to the financial support of the City of Montréal, restoring the vestiges of fort Ville-Marie and the Collector Sewer for the city’s 375th anniversary will make them part of the city’s heritage.
-Pointe-à-Callière will mark this anniversary and concurrently the 25th anniversary of the Museum.
+Pointe-à-Callière is marking this anniversary and concurrently the 25th anniversary of the Museum.

 The Collector Sewer

-A portion of the Collector Sewer will be restored beginning and will become the main artery of the Montréal Archaeology and History Complex by creating an underground network connecting a unique series of architectural and cultural sites.
-In 2017, the sewer collector that made it possible to take the Little Saint-Pierre River underground in 1832 will become accessible to visitors over a length of 100 metres and will offer a truly dramatic and memorable experience in the bowels of the earth of our city of old.
-The inauguration of the sewer, which will propose a sensory experience with Memory Collector, is planned for May 17, 2017, on Montréal’s 375th birthday.
+A portion of the Collector Sewer has been restored and has become the main artery of the Montréal Archaeology and History Complex by creating an underground network connecting a unique series of architectural and cultural sites.
+In 2017, the sewer collector that made it possible to take the Little Saint-Pierre River underground in 1832 has become accessible to visitors over a length of 100 metres and will offer a truly dramatic and memorable experience in the bowels of the earth of our city of old.
+The sewer will propose a sensory experience with Memory Collector.

 In 2017, the Complex will include existing buildings and structures…